Object Detection Training

 Autograd Additions

-The following Variable operations were added to support detection training:
+The following Variable operations support detection training:

 // Exponential and logarithm (with full gradient tracking)